Eric-FR/F9P_RAWX_Logger/HARDWARE.md

 For the RAWX_Logger we will be using the I2C interface for configuration and the UART1 interface for data transfer.

 The main goal of this project is to log RAWX messages which can be post-processed (PPK) using [rtklibexplorer's](https://rtklibexplorer.wordpress.com/) version of
 [RTKLIB](http://rtkexplorer.com/downloads/rtklib-code/).
-Indeed, some NMEA messages are also recorded in Rover mode.; it does not currently make use of the F9P's RTK features.
-However, you will find UART2, SURVEY_IN and RTCM configuration messages defined in the code which will be useful if you do want to try RTK.
+Indeed, some NMEA messages are also recorded in Rover mode.
+RTK capability of F9P can be used by receiving RTCM corrections on UART2.
+UART2 can also send RTCM corrections in base mode.

 Like the Adalogger, there are many ways to hook up the F9P board.
 Again, the simplest is to use header pins and jumper wires.